 Data and technology feature prominently in the way that development and campaigning organizations talk about governance and accountability.
-This isn't because these tools have dramatically improved governance in countries,12 but rather stemming from the powerful techno-optimism that these tools tend to convey.
+This isn't because these tools have dramatically improved governance in countries, but rather stemming from the powerful techno-optimism that these tools tend to convey.
 The raw and unbounded potential of technology holds a powerful allure.
-The promise of cheap and easy access to data, evidence, documentation strategies and global audiences is increasingly apparent to civil society organizations, even those working with the most limited access to information technologies13.
-This may be due in part to the fact that online initiatives are by their very nature highly visible, and when also novel and innovative, are quick to capture the imagination of international networks

-It seems clear that data and technology are a game changer for how civil society, governments and the donor community conceptualize governance and accountability. and conference circuits.
-Easy access to popular platforms such as Ushahidi and Frontline SMS also contribute to this; the simplicity of making a map can easily distract from the difficult project strategizing and political heavy lifting that goes on behind any impactful mapping endeavour.14
+The promise of cheap and easy access to data, evidence, documentation strategies and global audiences is increasingly apparent to civil society organizations, even those working with the most limited access to information technologies 13.
+This may be due in part to the fact that online initiatives are by their very nature highly visible, and when also novel and innovative, are quick to capture the imagination of international networks and conference circuits.
+Easy access to popular platforms such as Ushahidi and Frontline SMS also contribute to this; the simplicity of making a map can easily distract from the difficult project strategizing and political heavy lifting that goes on behind any impactful mapping endeavour.16

+It seems clear

+that data and

+technology are a

+game changer for

+how civil society,

+governments

+and the donor

+community

+conceptualize

+governance and

+accountability.